 - Maybe you are a homeschooling family looking for some play-based learning ideas for your toddler or preschooler.

 - Or you are spending the lots of time inside with your children due to weather.

 - It could be you are a WAHM searching for a quick activity that will engage your little one while you send an e-mail or film a FB live video.

 An invitation to play is an easy, open-ended activity that uses just a few materials found around the house.
 Keeping these learning activities set aside for special times keeps them interesting and intentionally engaging.
 Grab one when you need 10-15 minutes to get something else done!
 And, these simple materials can be mixed and matched for countless other activities throughout the year.

 Today, I have a freebie for you to download: five of our favorite Valentine’s Day activities, including a materials list.

-Here’s a sneak peek at some of the skills found in our Valentine’s Day kids activities:
+Here’s a sneak peek at some of the skills found in our Valentine’s Day invitations to play: